Children around the world

 Boys, selling edible mushrooms along the road, Serenje.
 (Photo copyright © by Kaj Halberg)

-Unga boy, punting his canoe along a river channel in the Bangweulu Swamps.
-To the right is dense vegetation, consisting mainly of papyrus (Cyperus papyrus) and reed (Phragmites australis).
+This Unga boy is punting his canoe along a river channel through dense vegetation, consisting mainly of papyrus (Cyperus papyrus) and reed (Phragmites australis).
 (Photo copyright © by Kaj Halberg)

 Unga woman and children, catching fish in a big basket.
 The children will try to shoo fish towards the woman, who is holding the basket beneath the surface, lifting the basket, when fish are above it.
 (Photo copyright © by Kaj Halberg)